abhisheksoni1/2026_Closed-loop-Human-AI-driven-optimization-of-geological-hydrogen-production/Code/Data_analysis_code/README.md

 # Geological Hydrogen Optimization - Data Visualization

-The Python script in collab provides a comprehensive suite of visualization tools to support the analysis and interpretation of data from closed-loop optimization experiments on geological hydrogen production.
+The Python script in Data_analysis_Part1.ipynb provides a comprehensive suite of visualization tools to support the analysis and interpretation of data from closed-loop optimization experiments on geological hydrogen production.
 It generates publication-quality plots used in the manuscript titled:

 "Closed-loop, Human-AI-driven-optimization-of-geological-hydrogen-production."

 __Overview__
 The script includes multiple functions for visualizing:

-1. Search space complexity by dimensionality.
+1. Search space complexity by dimensionality (Figure 1B).
-2. Trends in hydrogen concentration across experiments.
+2. Trends in hydrogen concentration across experiments (Figure 2A).
-3. Relationships between operating reaction parameters and performance metrics.
+3. Relationships between operating reaction parameters and performance metrics (Figure 2B and Supplementary Figure S10).
-4. Combined subplot panels used in figure generation.
+4. Combined subplot panels used in figure generation (Figure 2).

 __Key Visualizations__
 1. Search Space Plot: Number of optimization points vs. number of variables.